-WARRANTY: Banner Engineering Corp. warrants its products to be free from defects for one year.
-Banner Engineering Corp. will repair or replace, free of charge, any product of its manufacture found to be defective at the time it is returned to the factory during the warranty period.
-This warranty does not cover damage or liability for the improper application of Banner products.
-This warranty is in lieu of any other warranty either expressed or implied.
+Banner Engineering Corp. warrants its products to be free from defects in material and workmanship for one year following the date of shipment.
+Banner Engineering Corp. will repair or replace, free of charge, any product of its manufacture which, at the time it is returned to the factory, is found to have been defective during the warranty period.
+This warranty does not cover damage or liability for misuse, abuse, or the improper application or installation of the Banner product.